Discover Your Potential at Barton Dance

-AA Degree in Dance: Barton is one of the few community colleges in the midwest offering an Associates of Arts Degree in dance designed to transfer to university dance departments.
+AA Degree in Dance: Barton is one of the few community colleges in the Midwest offering an Associates of Arts Degree in Dance designed to transfer to university dance departments.
 Our full dance curriculum is designed to train a dancer's body and mind with multiple types of classes.

 Dance Scholarships: Barton offers multiple generous dance scholarships for dance majors and non-majors.
-Please contact Danika Bielek firstname.lastname@example.org or (620) 792-9253 for more information.
+Please contact Danika Bielek at firstname.lastname@example.org or (620) 792-9253 for more information.

 Barton Dance Theatre (BDT): Our college dance company, Barton Dance Theatre, gives dance students valuable experience working in a dance company while earning performance credits.
 BDT performs throughout the year at a wide variety of events and venues.
 Auditions for BDT will be held twice a year at the beginning of fall and spring semesters.